 If someone uses that computer and types www.amazon.com in the address bar, they would get an error message.
 The text varies based on which browser you use.

-If you want to find out more hosts files, there are plenty of articles and resources.
-Some people have compiled their own lists that you can download.
+Plenty of articles and resources exist if you want to find more host files.
+Some people have compiled lists that you can download.
 Others have programs that make editing the file easier.
+I find many of these lists are cumbersome to maintain, and don’t use them.
 And if you do decide to change your hosts file, please remember to make a backup first.